At Ulster we pride ourselves on providing our students with a professional learning environment that helps to prepare you for your working life.

 Living away from home is a big part of the student experience, we understand finding the perfect place for you to live is very important.

-If you would like to speak to someone about your accommodation options whilst you’re studying at the London or Birmingham Campus, our partners at QA are able to support you.
+If you would like to speak to someone about your accommodation options whilst you’re studying at our branch campuses, our partners at QA are able to support you.
 To find out more, visit their website.

-The following items of documentation are required to apply to Ulster University London & Birmingham:
+The following items of documentation are required to apply to Ulster University Branch Campuses:

 • Copy of your passport (expiration date 6 months from start of chosen course)